Correlation functions for open XXZ spin 1/2 quantum chains with unparallel boundary magnetic fields: Transfer matrix spectrum and eigenstates by SoV

 This gives instead a complete characterization of the spectrum in terms of only homogeneous $TQ$-equations when we have either

 or

 More precisely, we have in that case the following result:

-\begin{theorem} Let us suppose that the inhomogeneity parameters are generic, that the two boundary matrices are not both proportional to the identity matrix, and that one of the two conditions \eqref{Full-homo-1} and \eqref{Fullhomo-2} are satisfied.
-Let us moreover define
+\begin{theorem}[\cite{KitMN14,KitMNT18}] Let the two boundary matrices be not both proportional to the identity matrix, the inhomogeneity parameters be generic, and one of the two conditions \eqref{Full-homo-1} and \eqref{Fullhomo-2} be satisfied.
+Then, for almost any choice of the boundary parameters, the transfer matrix $\mathcal{T}(\lambda)$ is diagonalizable with simple spectrum.
+Moreover, defined